 Old, damaged roofs are considered a hazard in the insurance industry.
 If the underwriter of your home insurance policy determines that the condition of your roof puts your house at risk, they will cancel your insurance policy (or force you to resort to an outrageously expensive plan).
 If your roof has sustained damage over the years, replacing it is usually your best option.
-Replacing the roof is costly, but these types of home improvement projects typically end up saving you money in the long run.
+Choosing a new roof is costly, but these types of home improvement projects typically end up saving you money in the long run.

-Replacing the Roof is a Power Move
+Replacing the Roof Is a Power Move

 The best way to improve the look and value of your home is to replace the roof.
 A gnarly-looking roof overshadows any exterior renovations you make to your house.
-Even if you plan to sell your home in the next few years, roof replacement can help you get the maximum amount of money for your home; the best way to put a Catonsville buyer at ease is to replace the roof.
+Even if you plan to sell your home in the next few years, choosing a new roof can help you get the maximum amount of money for your home; the best way to put a Catonsville buyer at ease is to replace the roof.